top of page

 Bonus Tip: Best Programming Languages to Learn for Cybersecurity

-Assembly – malware development, reverse engineering
+• Assembly – Fundamental for malware development and reverse engineering.

-JavaScript – web application security
+• JavaScript – Key for understanding web application security.

 Final Thoughts